xavierleune/aerospike-client-php/doc/aerospike_aggregate.md

 **Aerospike::aggregate()** will apply the stream UDF *module*.*function* with *args* to the result of running a secondary index query on *ns*.*set*.
 The aggregated *value* is then filled, with its type depending on the UDF.
-It may be a string, integer or associative array, and potentially an array of those, such as in the case the UDF does not specify a reducer and there are multiple nodes in the cluster (each sending back the result of its own aggregation).
+It may be a string, integer or array, and potentially an array of those, such as in the case the UDF does not specify a reducer and there are multiple nodes in the cluster (each sending back the result of its own aggregation).